 Treble Crochet Stitch for Beginners - Supplies

-To learn the treble crochet stitch for beginners, basically all you will need is just a crochet hook and a suitable yarn.
+To learn the treble crochet stitch for beginners, all you will need is just a crochet hook and a suitable yarn.

 - HOOK - Use the recommended hook for your yarn thickness, which is usually printed on the yarn band which is wrapped around your skein.
 Read more about crochet hooks.